Read time 5 minutes

 How to check the state of Exchange Server 2010 Database?

 Most of you might know that a transaction is a set of operations performed against the database to ensure that the Exchange Database remains intact with complete data.
 Each of these transactions is recorded in log files to keep track of the changes.
-It helps in restoring the database to its working state by rolling back the transactions if anything goes wrong.
+It restores the database to its working state by rolling back the transactions if anything goes wrong.

 Now, you must be thinking about how to verify whether the database is in a clean state or Dirty Shutdown state.
-Well, there is a way to confirm that.
-Following the commands, you can verify the state of your Exchange Database.
+Well, there are the commands that you can use to verify the state of your Exchange Database.

 Note: Make sure you are connected to Exchange Server while running these commands.